 Building a Community and Network

 We believe in the power of the many; in synergy, where 1+1 = 3 or 4 or even 50.
-On our own we can be good, but a community of 1000 creative innovative photographers is unstoppable!
-Through our monthly meetings and online activity we create the opportunites for communication, collaboration and getting stuff done!.
+On our own, we can be good, but a community of 1000 creative innovative photographers is unstoppable!
+Through our monthly meetings and online activity, we create opportunities for communication, collaboration, and getting stuff done!

 Education and Learning

 In order to effect change, we must have a voice.
-From pursuing avenues to put photography on par with the other creative arts, to speaking out for photographers’ rights, to finding a home for the Society, the ttps will continue it’s public support of and voice its opinion on the important matters that affect photographers.
+From pursuing avenues to put photography on par with the other creative arts, to speaking out for photographers’ rights, to finding a home for the Society, the TTPhotoSoc will continue its public support of and voice its opinion on the important matters that affect photographers.

 Bios and Stuff